Welcome to Canto

 Canto in UseCanto is currently deployed for:

-- We are currently developing a Canto instance to support FlyBase phenotype and genetic interaction annotation.
+- FlyBase uses a Canto instance extended and configured to support Drosophila phenotype and genetic interaction annotation

 - Visit...
 Komagataella pastoris (formerly known as Pichia pastoris)